chang-ryan/bdd_rails_blog/README.md

-Listing articles feature + test
+Show one article feature + test

 -create branch
--create 2 articles
+-create 1 article
--show articles
+-show article
--expect both articles to be present
+-expect article title and body to be present